OMB-Py: Python Micro-Benchmarks for Evaluating Performance of MPI Libraries on HPC Systems: Introduction

-Scaling compute-intensive ML/DL workloads on HPC systems requires the use of an efficient communication library.
-In this context, Message Passing Interface (MPI) is considered as the de facto standard that defines communication operations for exchanging data in parallel computing environments.
-The MPI standard defines multiple operations for various communication purposes.
-For instance, point-to-point MPI operations allow communication between one sender and one receiver processes, whereas collective communication operations can involve multiple participating processes.
-The MPI standard~\cite{MPI} officially defines bindings for C and Fortran programming languages.
+Message Passing Interface (MPI) is considered as the de facto standard that defines communication operations for exchanging data in parallel computing environments.
+The MPI standard~\cite{MPI} defines multiple operations for various communication purposes and provides bindings for C and Fortran programming languages.
+However, other languages like Python are dominant when it comes to application areas like Machine Learning (ML), Deep Learning (DL), and Data Science (DS) with compute-intensive tasks that requires optimized communication for scalability.
 To use MPI with higher-level programming languages like Python, a communication wrapper library is needed to provide the necessary MPI-like bindings.
 A popular representative Python MPI-like library is the mpi4py~\cite{mpi4py} package that has been used by a range of applications and projects including HDF5 for Python~\cite{hdf54py}, Dask~\cite{dask}, mpi4py-fft~\cite{fft,fft_paper}, yt~\cite{yt}, and the Visualization Toolkit (VTK)~\cite{vtk}.